-Nightclubs with flashy neon signs draw you to them like a moth to the flame, and even reflect off the wet tarmac streets.
-Massive electric billboards, displaying what look like real adverts, draw the player’s gaze up above the crowds in wonder.
+Nightclubs with flashy neon signs draw you to them like a moth to the flame and even reflect off the wet tarmac streets.
+Massive electric billboards, displaying what looks like real adverts, draw the player’s gaze up above the crowds in wonder.

-The way the fluid movements of your character effortly change from strolling, to jogging, to running, at the control of your right stick and button press, is remarkable.
+The way the fluid movements of your character effortlessly change from strolling to jogging, to running, at the control of your right stick and button press, is remarkable.
 The intense, up close and detailed cut scenes have some of the best character models and lifelike detail (complete with pitted skin) that I’ve seen to date.

 As a PI, not only do you have the main mission to solve, but you also get other requests as side missions too.
 With the main story being quite heavy and serious, I found the side missions a superb way to escape for a while as they are very humorous indeed.
 The second mission I undertook was to track down and confront, a panty thief!
 He steals ladies underwear with the use of a drone.
 To set this up I had to buy a 10,000 yen pair of sexy, lacy, women’s knickers!